You can mix and match COVID vaccines, but should you? We asked doctors what they would do - NewsBreak

 We asked Dr. Bob Wachter, chair of the Department of Medicine at the University of California, San Francisco, what he would do if he were a J&J recipient: get another J&J dose or get a different type?

-“No question: I’d get an mRNA,” Wachter said.Are you fully vaccinated if you haven’t gotten a booster shot?
+“No question: I’d get an mRNA,” Wachter said.COVID-19 booster eligibility expanded, where to get booster shots in Central Pa.

 “Personally, I would opt to get one of the mRNA vaccines,” agreed Dr. Jaquelin Dudley, associate director of the University of Texas’ LaMontagne Center for Infectious Disease.